 The name Eve comes from the Hebrew word chavâh, which means “the living” or “life.”
 She was called “Eve” because she was the mother of all living (Genesis 3:20).
 God created her after allowing Adam to see that he did not have among the animals a suitable companion—that is, there was no other creature like himself.
 So God created Eve as Adam’s counterpart.
 Eve was made in God’s image, just as Adam was (Genesis 1:27).

-God gave a command to Adam and Eve while they were living in the garden of Eden.
-He told them not to eat of a tree called “the Tree of the Knowledge of Good and Evil” because, He warned, on the day they ate of that tree, they would surely die (Genesis 2:17).
+God gave a command to Adam (who relayed it to Eve) while he was living in the garden of Eden.
+God’s command was not to eat of a tree called “the Tree of the Knowledge of Good and Evil” because, He warned, on the day they ate of that tree, they would surely die (Genesis 2:17).
 The Bible doesn’t tell us how long Adam and Eve lived in the garden without incident, but at some point Eve gave into the temptation to eat from the forbidden tree.
 She was deceived by the serpent (1 Timothy 2:13–14) who, it is generally believed, was a creature used by Satan.
-The serpent sowed doubt in Eve’s mind by asking her whether God had really meant what He said in forbidding the tree (Genesis 3:1).
+The serpent sowed doubt in Eve’s mind by asking her whether God had really meant what He said in forbidding eating the fruit from the tree (Genesis 3:1).
 Then, the serpent fed Eve a lie: “You will not certainly die. . . .
 For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:4–5).
-Eve took some of fruit and ate it and then brought some to her husband, Adam, who also ate.
+Eve took some of the fruit and ate it and then gave some to her husband, Adam, who also ate.
 Adam and Eve immediately understood what they had not previously understood—their eyes were opened to both good and evil.
 But God had not lied—death came as a result of Eve and Adam’s disobedience.

 Eve was the mother of all the living and also the first to experience these specific curses.
 However, Eve will be redeemed along with Adam because of the second Adam, Christ, who was without sin (Romans 5:12–14).
 “For as in Adam all die, so in Christ all will be made alive. . . .
 ‘The first man Adam became a living being’; the last Adam, a life-giving spirit” (1 Corinthians 15:22, 45).